top of page

 Turning Corporate Social Responsibility into Real Action

-Below is a list of practical ideas that any business can add to their WorktoGive CSR Diary.
-Each activity can be recorded with a short note, a photo, and a few details about what was achieved.
+Below is a list of practical actions that any business can take and record in their WorktoGive CSR and ESG Diary.
+Each activity can be documented with a short note, a photo, and simple measurable details.

 Screenshot_2.png